plain.pageviews

 • Automatically tracking without adding code to every view

-Server-side tracking (via Pageview.create_from_request()) is useful for:
+Server-side tracking (via Pageview.create_from_request()) works best for:

 • Tracking specific user actions or events